seanevanlee/slot-machine-project/README.md

 # slot-machine-project

-asdknaskjldakljsdkljasdljk Time to finally win the jackpot and become super rich, but with a festive twist.
+asdasdaskjldaksdroundagain Time to finally win the jackpot and become super rich, but with a festive twist.

----

 SLOT MACHINE JACKPOT!!!
 Hopefully, you get to win the super jackpot so you can go on a shopping spree for the holidays.